mariano/li3_doctrine2/README.md

 Once this is done, you can use `Auth` as usual.

-# Integrating Doctrine libraries #
+# Integrating libraries #

-In this section I'll cover some of the doctrine extension libraries out there, and how to integrate them with li3_\doctrine2.
+In this section I'll cover some of the doctrine extension libraries out there, and how to integrate them with li3_\doctrine2, and also how to let li3\_doctrine2 work with other lithium extensions that may be usable.

 ## DoctrineExtensions ##